kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/monitoring/physical-resources.md

 ## Prerequisites

-You need an account of cluster-admin role and sign in with KubeSphere, see the [Admin Quick Start](../admin-quick-start) if not yet.
+You need an account of cluster-admin role and sign in KubeSphere, see the [Admin Quick Start](../admin-quick-start) if not yet.

 ## View the Cluster Status